-During the last calendar quarter of 2020, after the consummation of the Kinross Transactions, the Management Committee approved a budget of approximately \$5.7 million for drilling and testing, environmental work, engineering studies, and other items in connection with the Manh Choh Project.
+During the last calendar quarter of 2020, after the consummation of the Kinross Transactions, the Management Committee of the Peak Gold JV approved a budget of approximately \$5.7 million for drilling and testing, environmental work, engineering studies, and other items in connection with the Manh Choh Project.
 However, due to weather and COVID-19 related delays, the Peak Gold JV spent approximately \$3.0 million during the last calendar quarter of 2020.
-The additional work that could not be completed in 2020 is included in the calendar 2021 budget.
+The additional work that could not be completed in 2020 was included in the calendar 2021 budget.